 Follow-up care after stem cell transplantation/bone marrow transplantation

-Children who have had bone marrow/stem cell transplantation may have late effects.
+Children who have had a bone marrow or stem cell transplantation may have late effects.
 Late effects of childhood cancer are side effects that can sometimes occur later in life from treatment for cancer as a child.
 They are called late effects to distinguish them from side effects that occur during treatment or soon after treatment.
 Possible late effects include:

 - Problems with the way the thyroid gland, kidneys, lungs, and heart work